Who Can Comment?

 Only certain things can be considered in relation to planning applications.
 Here are the most important reasons why a planning application might be refused and things that you might want to consider commenting on or objecting about:-

-- Highways and adequacy of parking, turning, loading access, especially where access/roads are unsuitable for the proposed development.
+- Highway safety and traffic generation, adequacy of parking, turning, loading access, especially where access/roads are unsuitable for the proposed development.

 - Loss of light, overshadowing, – dependent on the size/siting of the development to a neighbouring property’s principal windows (can they be directly looked into?).